Year of Publication

 Digital Object Identifier (DOI)

 O'Nan, Sean, "EVALUATION OF DIET COMPOSITION OF PEDIATRIC CANCER SURVIVORS AS A NEED FOR NUTRITION COUNSELING" (2016).
-Theses and Dissertations--Dietetics and Human Nutrition.
+Theses and Dissertations--Nutrition and Food Systems.
 42.